ni/NI-SystemLink-Migration/README.md

     - If files are stored in Amazon Simple Storage Service (S3), use `--files --files-metadata-only`.
 - Notifications: `--notification`
 - Security `--security`
+- System States: `--systemstates`
+    - Feeds may require additional updates if servers used for migration have different domain names
+    - Cannot be migrated between 2020R1 and 2020R2 servers
 - Tag Alarm Rules: `--tagrule`
 - Tag Ingestion and Tag History: `--tags`